-10 Conversion Optimisation Strategy Secrets
+10 Conversion Rate Optimisation Strategy Secrets

-A successful conversion optimisation strategy has the potential to significantly improve revenues from your digital marketing and increase business growth.
+A successful conversion rate optimisation strategy has the potential to significantly improve revenues from your digital marketing and increase business growth.
 Companies such as Spotify, Netflix, Google, and Booking.com have mastered this process.
-They conduct literally thousands of experiments a year to improve the performance of their digital experience.
+They conduct thousands of experiments a year to improve the performance of their digital experience.
 Yet many other companies struggle to grow their business using CRO and fail to achieve significant uplifts in A/B tests and multivariate tests.

 1. Start by listening to your customers: